saxenism/boojum-mentorship-program/notes.md

 1. Implement a circuit that constraints the signing and verifying of a message with ECDSA using the secp256k1 curve.

 2. Fixtures(whatever that means) for secp256k1 exist here: https://github.com/matter-labs/era-zkevm_circuits/tree/v1.4.1/src/ecrecover/secp256k1
+    + Now I know what they mean.
+It's just the constant values for the different parameters that we will be using in our calculations.
+Like `a` and `b` from the EC's equation

 3. A good example of how to use curves and non-native fields will be in the [ecrecover circuit](https://github.com/matter-labs/era-zkevm_circuits/tree/v1.4.1/src/ecrecover)